wp-plugins/bridgedd/readme.txt

 Those who become a BridgeDD Subscriber will gain access to a private forum where you can download **BridgeDD PRO**, the bridge everyone has been waiting for!
 You will be able to add your WordPress menus and widgets directly into your phpBB templates *without loading WordPress*, giving you the ability to create an integrated site that looks great and...works.

-Because BridgeDD combines two very different applications, it has special requirements. **Please make sure to read the installation instructions before downloading BridgeDD.**
+BridgeDD combines two very different applications and has special requirements. **Please read the installation instructions before downloading BridgeDD.**

 > ### BridgeDD PRO supports phpBB 3.1. <br />
 >